Trial 2 (MAGIC*)—the only 5-HT3 RA to demonstrate superiority in a Phase 3, 3-drug vs 3-drug trial in HEC1

 “As a result, granisetron extended-release injection was the first FDA-approved 5-HT3 antagonist indicated for the prevention of delayed CINV associated with AC anticancer agents.”

-MAGIC was the first Phase 3 study to compare 3-drug vs 3-drug, guideline-recommended antiemetic regimens for the prevention of CINV in patients receiving HEC.1,4
+MAGIC was the first Phase 3 study to compare 3-drug vs 3-drug, guideline-recommended antiemetic regimens for the prevention of CINV in patients receiving HEC1,7

-- Although palonosetron IV is commonly used, it has not shown superiority to ondansetron in a Phase 3 trial for delayed CINV due to HEC1,6
+- Although palonosetron IV is commonly used, it has not shown superiority to ondansetron in a Phase 3 trial for delayed CINV due to HEC1

-- Based on current antiemetic guidelines for HEC, palonosetron is not preferred over any other 5-HT3 RA3
+- Based on current NCCN Guidelines, palonosetron is not preferred over any other 5-HT3 RA for HEC treatment6

-5-HT3 RA=5-hydroxytryptamine receptor antagonist; AC=anthracycline/cyclophosphamide; CINV=chemotherapy-induced nausea and vomiting; CR=complete response; HEC=highly emetogenic chemotherapy; IV=intravenous; NCCN=National Comprehensive Cancer Network; NK1 RA=neurokinin 1 receptor antagonist; SC=subcutaneous.
+5-HT3 RA=5-hydroxytryptamine 3 receptor antagonist; AC=anthracycline/cyclophosphamide; CINV=chemotherapy-induced nausea and vomiting; CR=complete response; HEC=highly emetogenic chemotherapy; IV=intravenous; NCCN=National Comprehensive Cancer Network® (NCCN®); NK1 RA=neurokinin-1 receptor antagonist; SC=subcutaneous.